selianord/kzmode/README.md

 NB: Implementiing the Login Systems for Admin and Users....
 User Function:
 Admin Function:
-State Admin and State usre navbar
+State Admin and State User navbar